-Young Engineers:
+Young Engineers: There will be an exportunity for pupils to participate in voung

 There will be an opportunity for pupils to participate in young

-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

 engineer's competitions.
 Pupil products of exceptional quality will be

 entered for the Young Engineer for Britain competition; the winning design nationally will be fully developed for commercial manufacture.

-• •

-University Entrance Engineering MEng Cambridge University Typical offer: Three A or A's
+University Engineering MEng Typical offer: Three A or

+Entrance Cambridge University A's

-Course Requirements: Essential: A Level Mathematics and Physics Highly desirable: A Level in a third Mathematics/ science/ technology subject
+Course Requirements: Essential: A Level Mathematics and Physics Highly desirable: A Level in a third Mathematics/ science/

+technology subject

 Product Design MDes Typical offer: AAA

-Leeds University

-Course Requirements:
+Leeds University Course Requirements:

 An Art and Design related

 A Level such as Design,

-Design Technology or Art and Design.
+Design Technology or Art

+and Design.
 GCSE Mathematics and

-Science at grade B or higher.

-Product Design and Manufacture BEng Typical Offer: ABB
+Product Design and Manufacture BEng Science at grade B or higher.
+Typical Offer: ABB

 Nottingham University Course Requirements:

 A Level in Mathematics.
 Art

 or Design and Technology

 are desirable

 Skills and The Product Design course will develop

 Qualities for qualities that are essential for further stu

 Study at KS5 Creativity

 and beyond Motivation

-u 114 2 0 y 0 1141 Curiosity
+Curiosity

 Interest in the designed world

-Interest in the designed world Interest in classic and contemporary design and designers
+Interest in classic and contemporary design and designers

 Appreciation of sustainable design

 Collaborative working practices

-Ability to identify and research are as of relevance and interest
+Ability to identify and research are

 High level practical and CAD/ CAI

 Students Paths from A level Product Des

-Our students have gone to University to st
+Our students have gone to University to study:

-Product Design · ) ·
+Product Design

 • Fashion

-Interior Architecture and Design
+Interior Architecture and Design Industrial Design and Tasks also are

 Industrial Design and Technology

-200gh and reciniology

-l .